-Cost sharing is based on Public Law 113-2 (29Jan13), The Disaster Relief Appropriations Act of 2013, which provides 100% federal funding, as long as the appropriated funds remain available for initial construction.
-Renourishment costs will be cost-shared as 50% federal and 50% non-federal, as future renourishment would be constructed under a new construction authority, given
+Once a final cost estimate is developed for the plan carried forward for feasibility-level design, a cost-sharing apportionment table will be developed.
+Cost sharing will be based on Public Law 113-2 (29Jan13), The Disaster Relief Appropriations Act of 2013, which provides 100% federal funding, as long as the appropriated funds remain available for initial construction.
+Renourishment costs will be cost-shared as 65% federal and 35% non-federal, since it is expected that construction authorization for the project would modify the existing construction authority.